SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 - What resources we have created inside the VPC in aws console ?
 - First we have created VPC in aws (Your created VPC is Isolated, even aws dont have access to it).
 It is like your Private Data-Center in aws cloud.
-- Created Internet Gateway (IGW) and attached to the VPC.
+- Created Internet Gateway (IGW) & attached to the VPC.
 - Created Public, Private & Database subnets in atleast 2-AZs for High Availability.
 - Created Route tables (Public, Private & Database) & associated it with their respective subnets in both regions 1a and 1b.
-- Added Internet Gateway route in Public Route table, because internet should be enabled in Public not in Private, that is the difference between Public and Private subnets.
+- Added Internet Gateway route in Public Route table, because internet should be enabled in Public not in Private, that is the difference between Public & Private subnets.
 - Enabled Auto-asign Public IPv4 address only to the Public subnet not to the Private subnet.
 - When you create a VPC, a default route table also known as main route table is automatically created to that VPC.
 It contains a local route that enables communication with the subnets within the VPC.
 While this default route table cannot be deleted, its routes can be modified and custom route tables can be created and associated with specific subnets to provide more granular control over network traffic.
-- What is NAT Gateway and why it is used ?
+- What is NAT Gateway & why it is used ?
-- NAT Gateway should be created in Public subnet (1a or 1b) and why only in Public subnet ?
+- NAT Gateway should be created in Public subnet (1a or 1b) & why only in Public subnet ?
 - Creating NAT Gateway is not enough we need to add routes between Private subnets and to the Internet gateway (NAT) which is in Public subnet.
 - Which ever Private subnets like Database subnet (or) any other Private subnets wants to connect to the